Visualizing the Diversity of Representations Learned by Bayesian Neural Networks: Clustering representations of different BNN inference methods

-For the experiments in sec. \ref{sec:bi} we cluster the FVs by applying KMeans.
-We choose the cluster number by qualitatively analyzing the goodness of clusters, that is, whether the points cluster well in the tSNE plots, and whether human-understandable concepts, e.g. \emph{Farm animal}, are clustered together.
-Following, we show the tSNE plots for the MCDO-10\% model in Fig. \ref{fig:p010_clusters}, the FVs of MCDO-10\% in \ref{fig:p010_full_concepts}, and the FVs of the MultiSWAG clusters in \ref{fig:ms_full_concepts}.
+For the experiments in Section~\ref{sec:bi} we cluster the FVs by applying KMeans.
+We choose the number of clusters by qualitatively analyzing the goodness of clusters, that is, whether the points cluster well in the tSNE plots and whether human-understandable concepts, e.g. \emph{Farm animal}, are clustered together.
+We show the tSNE plots for the MCDO-10\% model in Figure~\ref{fig:p010_clusters}, the FVs of MCDO-10\% in Figure~\ref{fig:p010_full_concepts}, and the FVs of the MultiSWAG clusters in Figure~\ref{fig:ms_full_concepts}.